-5.95 The use of an outbuilding for purposes ancillary or incidental to the enjoyment of the main house, for example as a games room, play room or for general storage does not normally require planning permission.
+5.956 The use of an outbuilding for purposes ancillary or incidental to the enjoyment of the main house, for example as a games room, playroom or for general storage does not normally require planning permission, however it does require planning permission if within the curtilage of a listed building.
 An outbuilding which is considered to be 'incidental' does not require the provision of facilities such as a bathroom, bedroom or kitchen.
 These facilities are considered to be primary living accommodation located within the main house.